aercolino/enzymes3/readme.txt

 = What is an enzyme? =

+Any of the following:

 1. A string or an unsigned integer.
 1. A locator of an attribute or a custom field of a post or a post's author.

 = What is the value of an enzyme? =

+Any of the following:

 1. Its literal value.
 1. The value referenced by the locator (transclusion).